- All

 How do I know what size hearing aid I need?

 Selection of hearing aid size depends upon your personal preference, your ear canal size, and your level of hearing loss.
 The smallest hearing aid is a custom device which can fit in the ear canal and can be removed by pulling a small, nearly invisible cord.
 At around 2 – 2.5cm in size the Receiver-In-Canal (RIC) is a small housing unit that sits behind the ear.
-Finally, the Behind-The-Hear (BTE) is approximately 3cm in size and sits neatly behind the ear.
+Finally, the Behind-The-Ear (BTE) is approximately 3cm in size and sits neatly behind the ear.

 How do I know if I need hearing aids?